laravel/docs/helpers.md

 <a name="method-fluent-str-is"></a>
 #### `is` {#collection-method}

 The `is` method determines if a given string matches a given pattern.
-Asterisks may be used to indicate wildcards:
+Asterisks may be used as wildcard values

     use Illuminate\Support\Str;